transit-analytics-lab/civ1599/README.md

 If you are looking for the easy way, we are going to be using the `conda` package manager (Python developers love their snake and Monty Python references), the simplist of which is [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 You can use this link to download and install miniconda on your system.
 I recommend removing other installations of Python on your system if and where possible (once you get the hang of using Conda you can easily install what you need for other projects as well).

-You can set up a new Conda environment by opening an Acaconda console (sometimes called Anaconda prompt) and creating a new environment (e.g. one called `civ-1599`) with:
+You can set up a new Conda environment by opening an Acaconda prompt/console (on Windows I suggest "run as administrator" for less installation headaches on your own machine) and creating a new environment (e.g. one called `civ-1599`) with:

     conda create -n civ-1599 python=3.10